ArtOfCode-/concaten/README.md

   which means that destructors have meaning.
 As long as cyclical references are avoided, at least.
-6. **interpreted** - Rather than being converted to machine language or assembly, then executed directly by the CPU, Concaten code is executed as-is by an intermediary program.
-Depending on the OS and specific circumstances, this might be abstracted away such that the user doesn't see it happening directly (e.g. through file extension assocations); under the hood, it always is.
+6. **interpreted** - Rather than being converted to machine language or assembly, then executed directly by the CPU or OS, Concaten code is executed as-is by an intermediary program.
+Depending on the OS and specific circumstances, this might be abstracted away such that the user doesn't see it happening directly (e.g. through Windows' file extension assocations);
+  under the hood, it always is.
 0. **programming langauge** - Hopefully, if you're reading this, self-explanatory.

 For an example of how the language will probably look, see `test.ctn`.
-  However, keep in mind that this is subject to change; though the language is specced out, actual usage might reveal things that I didn't consider, and need to add in or change.
+  However, keep in mind that this is subject to change; though the language is specced out, actual usage might reveal things that I didn't consider, and therefore need to add in, remove, or change.

 ---